sara-nl/GlobusOnline-python/GO_interactive_python.md

 ```

 What we now need to do, is to add pairs of file source location and file destination location.
-Let us create a folder containing some data on the shell on our personal endpoint:
+Let us create a folder containing some data on the (bash) shell on our personal endpoint:
 ```
 $ mkdir TestData
 $ for i in {000..010}; do echo "Test file ${i} and some text.">"TestData/File${i}.txt"; done
 ```
-and add it to the transfer object:
+and add it to the transfer object (in the python shell):
 ```
 >>> t.add_item("/home/<user>/TestData/", "/pnfs/grid.sara.nl/data/<VO>/<user>/TestData/", recursive=True)
 ```